-There is no transaction occurred with related parties for financial year ended 30 June 2023 and financial year ended 30 June 2022.
+No transactions occurred with related parties for the financial year ended 30 June 2024 and 30 June 2023, other than the payment of Directors' fees.

 Receivable from and payable to related parties

 There were no trade receivables from or trade payables due to related parties at the reporting date.